Schedule Textbook Videos Diderot KeYmaera X

 This course will give you the required skills to formally analyze the CPSs that are all around us -- from power plants to pace makers and everything in between -- so that when you contribute to the design of a CPS, you are able to understand important safety-critical aspects and feel confident designing and analyzing system models.
 It will provide an excellent foundation for students who seek industry positions and for students interested in pursuing research.

 - METHOD OF EVALUATION:

 - Grading will be based on a final exam with a bonus that can be earned by successfully completing homework exercises.

 - PRIOR INSTANCES:

 - Prior instances of the course: F2013, F2014, S2016, S2017, F2018, F2019, F2020, F2021 by André Platzer at Carnegie Mellon University.

-The instructors greatly appreciate the help by other members of the Alexander von Humboldt Professor group for Logic of Autonomous Dynamical Systems at KIT and the Logical Systems Lab, Carnegie Mellon University, especially Stefan Mitsch, on advancing KeYmaera X.
+The instructor greatly appreciates the help by other members of the Alexander von Humboldt Professor group for Logic of Autonomous Dynamical Systems at KIT and the Logical Systems Lab, Carnegie Mellon University, especially Noah Abou El Wafa for helping with some recitations and Stefan Mitsch, for advancing KeYmaera X.